materialsproject/fireworks/docs/tracker_tutorial.rst

 A note about nlines
 ===================

 The tracker is meant to give basic debug information about a job, not to permanently store output files.
-In addition, there is a limit of 1000 lines to keep the Mongo document size reasonable.
+There is a limit of 1000 lines to keep the Mongo document size reasonable.
 We suggest you leave nlines to be about 50 lines or so.